axa88/Esp32-SSP/README.md

 # Esp32-Pairing Peripheral

 A Bluetooth peripheral for testing initiator pairing implementations.\
-Supports the ability to change IO Capabilities and Security and Encryption parameters on the fly.
+Supports the ability to change IO Capabilities, Authentication and Encryption parameters on the fly.

 ## Features